home I index I latest I glossary I introductions I e-mail I about this site

 first major controversy at Wormegay occured in 1844, when

-for Henslowe, the child's parents were prominent
+Unfortunately for Henslowe, the child's parents were

-ministers of all denominations to bury in parish
+allowing ministers of all denominations to bury in parish

 Henslowe was an enthusiastic and prolific writer.
 Whether this was to supplement the lowly income from his ministry, or simply because he wanted his strong opinions to be read, I don't know.
 Books of his that are, even today, available on Amazon as reprints, include a treatise on linguistics called The Phonarthron, or Natural System of the Sounds of Speech, A Test of Pronunciation for All Languages, as well as a polemical work of 1847 which appears to be a disgruntled attack on the position he found himself in at Wormegay, Facts and Tracts in Evidence of the Apathy, Dereliction, and Degradation of the National Clergy, by the Incumbent of Wormegay & Tottenhill, and my personal favourite, Beard-Shaving, and the Common Use of the Razor, an Unnatural, Irrational, Unmanly, Ungodly, and Fatal Fashion among Christians, in Verse.